 Did it happen just as the Thai taxi driver said it did?

-In fact, two American men I used to know in Thailand once told me what they said was a “funny story” about an altercation they had had with a Thai taxi driver the previous night when they felt they were being “ripped off”.
+In fact, two American men I knew in Thailand once told me what they said was a “funny story” about an altercation they had had with a Thai taxi driver the previous night when they felt they were being “ripped off”.

 They too had climbed out of the taxi refusing to pay but, as they did, one of the men didn’t look carefully enough, and opened the taxi door into oncoming traffic.
 The door was ripped off by the car that hit it.

 As for the amount they were refusing to pay?
-Nothing more than just a few cents.
+Again, nothing more than just a few cents.